gempy-project/gempy/docs/source/index.rst

 * Full fault networks (faults affecting faults)
 * Folds (affecting single layers or entire layer stacks, including overturned and recumbent folds)

-The combination of these elements allows for the generation of realistic 3-D geological models in most typical geological settings.
+Combining these elements in GemPy allows for the generation of realistic 3D geological models, on a par with most commercial geomodeling software.

 .. raw:: html